cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 recommend only implementing ciphersuites with IDs: 0x0002, 0x0004, and 0x0005.

+## Element and Scalar Validation {#input-validation}

+The DeserializeElement function recovers a group element from an arbitrary byte array.
+This function validates that the element is a proper member of the group and is not the identity element, and returns an error if either condition is not met.

+For P-256, P-384, and P-521 ciphersuites, this function performs partial public-key validation as defined in Section 5.6.2.3.4 of {{keyagreement}}.
+This includes checking that the coordinates are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
+If these checks fail, deserialization returns an error.

+For ristretto255 and decaf448, elements are deserialized by invoking the Decode function from {{RISTRETTO, Section 4.3.1}} and {{RISTRETTO, 5.3.1}}, respectively, which returns false if the element is invalid.
+If this function returns false, deserialization returns an error.

+The DeserializeScalar function recovers a scalar field element from an arbitrary byte array.
+Like DeserializeElement, this function validates that the element is a member of the scalar field and returns an error if this condition is not met.

+For P-256, P-384, and P-521 ciphersuites, this function ensures that the input, when treated as a big-endian integer, is a value between 0 and `Order()`.
+For ristretto255 and decaf448, this function ensures that the input, when treated as a little-endian integer, is a valud between 0 and `Order()`.

 ## Hashing to Group

 A critical requirement of implementing the prime-order group using